The operating licence for crowdfunding

 An investment-based crowdfunding service means receiving and distributing client projects looking for crowdfunding in a single place, and offering freely transferable securities or accepted instruments on a public platform without fixed liabilities, allowing investors unrestricted access.

-Under Directive (EU) 2020/1503 of the European Parliament and of the Council, the majority of the current crowdfunding providers in Estonia will have to start to apply to Finantsinspektsioon for an operating licence from 10 November 2021.
-More detailed requirements for the licence are set out in the directive.
+Under Directive (EU) 2020/1503 of the European Parliament and of the Council, the majority of the current crowdfunding providers in Estonia have to apply to Finantsinspektsioon for an operating licence More detailed requirements for the licence are set out in the directive.

 The provider of crowdfunding services has to assess whether their activities are of the sort that require a licence or registration for offering securities to the public.